How Implicit Regularization of ReLU Neural Networks Characterizes the Learned Function -- Part I: the 1-D Case of Two Layers with Random First Layer: Introduction

 Paradoxically, however, extremely large (trained) neural networks~$\NN_{\theta}$ typically generalize very well in practice.
-Indeed, \Cref{thm:ridgeToSpline,thm:GDridge} will demonstrate how well neural networks~$\NN_{\theta}$ with an infinite number of neurons behave in between the data. \item The objective function in optimization problem~\meqref{eq:thetastar} (in the case of typical activation functions) is a \unimportant{Lebesgue-}almost everywhere differentiable function on the finite dimensional \R-vector space~$\Theta$.
-Thus, for solving \meqref{eq:thetastar}, it seems evident not only to most engineers to use a gradient descent algorithm (where the gradient can be calculated via backpropagation algorithm in the case of neural networks).
-When considering the training loss~\Ltr\ , stochastic gradient descent might be as well used.\footnote{ The stochastic gradient descent poses immense computational advantages in the case of a very large number~$N$ of training observations (cp.\ \cref{itm:gammaKlein} on \cpageref{itm:gammaKlein}).
-Within the present work, stochastic gradient descent can be treated equivalently to ordinary gradient descent as we are considering the regime of constant $\gamma/\tau\equiv T$ with diminishing learning rate~$\gamma\to 0$ and $N\in\N$ fixed.}
+Indeed, \Cref{thm:ridgeToSpline,thm:GDridge} will demonstrate how well neural networks~$\NN_{\theta}$ with an infinite number of neurons behave in between the data. \item The objective function in optimization problem~\meqref{eq:thetastar} (in the case of typical activation functions) is a \veryunimportant{Lebesgue-}almost everywhere differentiable function on the finite dimensional \veryunimportant{\R-}vector space~$\Theta$.
+Thus, for solving \meqref{eq:thetastar}, it seems evident \veryunimportant{not only to most engineers }to use a (stochastic\footnote{ Stochastic gradient descent poses immense computational advantages in the case of a very large number~$N$ of training observations (computing an approximate gradient based on small batch is computationally much cheaper than calculating the exact gradient on the entire data set).
+Within the present work, stochastic gradient descent can be treated equivalently to ordinary gradient descent as we are considering the regime of constant $\gamma/\tau\equiv T$ with diminishing learning rate~$\gamma\to 0$ and $N\in\N$ fixed.
+In this regime the two methods become equivalent to the continuous gradient flow.}) gradient descent algorithm (where the gradient can be calculated via backpropagation algorithm in the case of neural networks).

-However, there are no known guarantees that this algorithm converges to a global optimum for a general, typically non-convex optimization problem.
-Moreover, numerical experiments show that if the algorithm continues for a reasonable time, the solution function obtained is still quite far from being optimal (w.r.t.\ the target function \Ltr, that the algorithm claims to try to optimize.) (e.g.\ \Cref{fig:exampleparadox}). \end{enumerate} \end{paradox}
+However, there are no known guarantees that these algorithms converge to a global optimum for a general, typically non-convex optimization problem.
+Moreover, numerical experiments show that if the algorithm continues for a reasonable time, the solution function obtained is still quite far from being optimal (w.r.t.\ the target function \Ltrs, that the algorithm claims to try to optimize.) (e.g.\ \Cref{fig:exampleparadox}). \end{enumerate} \end{paradox}